 The way chiropractors work is different from that of a medical doctor.
 Chiropractors are trained to identify problems in the musculoskeletal system and correct them with adjustments.
 These adjustments can be done manually or with the help of instruments.
 In contrast, medical doctors take a more holistic approach to health and focus on treatment with the aid of medications.

 Interesting Read: Spinal Infections – Causes, Symptoms, and Recovery

 Why Can’t Chiropractors Write Prescriptions?

 While it may seem to you like a minor difference, it is actually quite significant.
-Medical doctors undergo years of training in how to identify and treat illnesses.
+Medical doctors undergo years of training in how identifying and treating illnesses.
 They also learn about the various medications available and how to prescribe them properly.

 Chiropractors, on the other hand, focus mainly on the musculoskeletal system.
 While they receive some training in diagnosing problems, they are not trained to the same extent as medical doctors.
 They may see what is wrong but are not allowed to treat it with medications.

 You might also wish to know about Spinal Decompression Therapy

 Are Chiropractors Effective To Treat Pains?

 Yes, chiropractors are effective in treating pain.
 In fact, the majority of people who see a chiropractor do so because they are experiencing some type of pain.
 Chiropractors use various methods to treat pain, but the most common is adjustments.
 Adjustments are essentially manual manipulations of the spine or other joints.
 It is a drug-free way to relieve pain, being the alternative to pain medication.